github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/index.md

 ---
 title: Setting up and managing your GitHub profile
-intro: You can customize your GitHub profile and manage your contribution graph.
+intro: You can customize your GitHub profile and manage your contribution graphs.
-shortTitle: Profiles
+shorttitle: Profiles
 redirect_from:
   - /categories/setting-up-and-managing-your-github-profile
   - /github/setting-up-and-managing-your-github-profile